tarydenise/BloomGarden/README.md

 # Overview

 BloomGarden is a small JavaScript program that lets users plant seeds, grow flowers, and create hybrids.
-It demonstrates basic JavaScript features such as DOM updates, recursion, and using an external library for randomization.
+It demonstrates basic JavaScript features such as DOM updates, recursion, and using an external library (Lodash) for randomization.

 Here is my YouTube video demonstration: